Keyhole filled with a colorful grid mosaic against a purple background

 • Delivery cost (unexpected fees): -0.2 NPS points

-Figure 2: Representative theme hierarchy showing how a single keyword masks distinct problems with different business impacts.
+Figure 2: Theme hierarchy shows how a single keyword (base theme) masks distinct problems with different business impacts.
 Reliability issues drive 2.5x more NPS damage than speed issues, but flat keyword counting treats them identically.

 Treating all of these as "delivery" is like a doctor diagnosing "pain" without knowing if it's in the chest or the knee.
 You know something's wrong, but you can't prescribe a fix.